 They were tasked with the daily work of harvest and processing and everything it takes to grow delicious high quality coffee – all on camera!

 You can see the info on Barista selection here :Barista & Farmer Selection 2015

-Capucas where the host is Cafe Capucas & Copan Ruinas, where the host is Welchez
+Capucas where the host is Cafe Capucas, & Copan Ruinas, where the host is Welchez

-Be sure to tune into to catch the action and get a glimpse of Scott in the coffee growing community!
+Check it out to catch the action and get a glimpse of Scott in the coffee growing community!

 Bearded Folk is the stage name for singer/songwriter Andrew Davidson.
 What began as an unbeatable beer pong team quickly turned into the name of a bedroom recording project that eventually blossomed into a one-man-band properly titled Bearded Folk.
 With a mix of kick-drum and tambourine and a splash of harmonica and a good helping of acoustic guitar with some singing in the middle Bearded Folk sounds like a 3-piece band or at least a really good 2-piece.
 But it’s not always necessary to sound like more than one person and when you really get to the bottom of it all, it comes down to a beard and a guitar, and that my friends is unbeatable.

 Amazing trails to enjoy in a beautiful park…A fully supported race series with 2 distances to choose from, and sponsored by us with delicious hot coffee & awards!